Dividend stocks are great investments for any portfolio, even if you’re just beginning to put your money into the market.

 The idea is to focus on the percent of your initial investment you get back, and help you compare apples to apples.

-Taking this math a step further, you learn that a company can suddenly feature a very high dividend yield through one of two very different ways: the share price falling very quickly, or the dividend growing very rapidly.
+If you follow this math a step further, you’ll discover that a company can suddenly reach a very high dividend yield in two very different ways: 1.) the dividend growing very rapidly … or 2.) the share price falling very quickly.

-Alpha Corp., which trades for $40 per share, pays a 25-cent quarterly dividend that yields 2.5%.
+Let’s say Alpha Corp., which trades for $40 per share, pays a 25-cent quarterly dividend that yields 2.5%.
 In a month, it yields 5.0%.
-Here are two ways that could have happened.
+Here are two ways that could have happened:

 Clearly, that 5% yield appears to be much safer and reliable in one scenario than the other.